Wizkas0/stenSaxAPI/README.md

 `npm test`

 The server is run on port 8080 by default.
 You can change the port by editing the port constant in the index file.
 The server address is localhost by default, but can be changed by editing the serverDomain constant.
-The instructions assume default port and server address.
+The instructions assume the default port and server address are used.

 *The following instructions are for the command-line tool curl, though others could be used as well.*
 ## Creating a game
-To create a new game, you simply send a POST request to the servers /games endpoint.
+To create a new game, you simply send a POST request to the server's /games endpoint.
-You can choose to provide the server with a name within a json object, otherwise your name will be "Anonymous".
+Optionally, you can add a payload containing a name to the request, otherwise your name will be "Anonymous".
-The server will respond with a json object containing your playerID that you will use when communicating with the server, the gameID of the game you just created, and a URL for you to share with a friend for them to use to join your game.
+The server will respond with a json object containing your playerID (that you will use when interacting with your game), the gameID of the game you just created, and a URL for you to share with a friend (for them to use to join your game).
 ### example request:
 `curl -X POST -d '{"name": "Kalle"}' -H "Content-Type: application/json" http://localhost:8080/games`